Ownasaurus/TAStm32/README.md

 true - for teaching me hardware concepts, helping me choose the perfect MCU for the job, and explaining a lot of low-level things to me

 Ilari - for being an extraordinary wealth of knowledge on most topics

-TheMas3212 - for all things python and designing the serial communication protocol

 Serisium - helped with debugging and PCB design